Table of Contents

 - People don’t change for change sake – they must believe in the change.
 This is why change must be connected to a higher purpose for people to invest themselves.

 - People choose to change (or not to change) based on their mental models and the trust they have in their leadership.
-They want a say into decisions that will affect them before the decision is made.
+They want a say in decisions that will affect them before the decision is made.

 - There must be structural changes put in place to ensure the needed change endures, because, as Peter Drucker once said, “culture eats strategy for breakfast.”

-This is why the Change Leader begins the change management process with its stakeholder input and attunement process to ensure we have a shared vision for where were going.
+This is why the Change Leader begins the change management process with its stakeholder input and attunement process to ensure we have a shared vision for where we’re going.
 And then we put in place the structural pieces necessary to ensure change endures.

 People support what they help create.
-And sometimes they need reinforcement to continue to support that creation.
+And sometimes, they need reinforcement to continue to support that creation.